Colleges by Location

 Beyond academics, Allegheny boasts a vibrant campus life with numerous extracurricular activities and organizations.
 Students can participate in over 100 student-run clubs and organizations, ranging from academic and professional groups to special interest and sports clubs.
 The college also has a strong tradition of community service, and students are encouraged to get involved in volunteer work and community engagement projects to make a positive impact on the local community.
 With its combination of academic excellence, hands-on learning experiences, and a close community, Allegheny College provides a rich and rewarding college experience for students seeking a well-rounded education.

-Allegheny College is a private four-year college located in Meadville, PA and set in a suburban environment.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 58%.
-The freshman retention rate at Allegheny College is 85% and the six-year graduation rate is 71%.
+Allegheny College is a private four-year college located in Meadville, PA.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 54%.
+The freshman retention rate at Allegheny College is 78.3% and the six-year graduation rate is 73%.

 Quick Facts